hortonworks-gallery/ambari-zeppelin-service/README.md

 - You can monitor the progress of the deployment via Ambari (e.g. http://node1:8080).

 - Once install completes, you will have a 4 node HDP cluster including Zeppelin

+- Now you can proceed to the section on ['Getting started with Zeppelin'](https://github.com/hortonworks-gallery/ambari-zeppelin-service#getting-started-with-zeppelin)

 #### Getting started with Zeppelin